Ch3dd4rGoblin/skin.TetradUI/README.md

 TetradUI is a Graphical User Interface for Kodi media center, a open-source application available on multiple platforms.

-The aim with TetradUI is to resurrect the classic blades-style user interface found in the original Xbox360 dashboard and also in the works of Team Blackbolt and Jezz_X with projects MC360 and JX720 respectively.
-TetradUI is a fork of JX720 by Jezz_X.
+The aim with TetradUI is to create a fresh modern homage of the classic blades-style UI found in the original Xbox360 dashboard.
+Also seen in the works of Team Blackbolt and Jezz_X with projects MC360 and JX720 respectively.
+TetradUI is based from JX720 by Jezz_X.

 --------
 Credits: